Ed Iskenderian

-Ed Iskenderian (born July 10, 1921), commonly known by his nickname, "Isky", is an American hot rodder and entrepreneur.
+Edward "Isky" Iskenderian (born July 10, 1921) is an American hot rodder and entrepreneur.

 Biography

 Early life

 He was born to first-generation Armenian immigrants, in "grapevine country of Tulare County, California."
 Bad weather killed the grapes, compelling his parents to move to Los Angeles.
 He had an early interest in ham radio; soon, he became fascinated with hot rods.
 Like many others, he went lakes racing at Muroc Dry Lake, which was interrupted by the U.S. entry into World War II.